bump-sh/docs/src/_guides/openapi/specification/v3.1/the-perfect-workflow.md

 > touch](mailto:hello@bump.sh).
 {: .info }

-If an API does not have an existing test suite this might seem like a bigger push, but an API without a test suite should absolutely add one.
+If an API does not have an existing integration test suite this might seem like a bigger push, but an API without a test suite should absolutely add one.
 Working with a generic test suite and adding in some OpenAPI assertions can be a great way to start off a larger test suite.
 Set up one HTTP request for each API endpoint, with basic information, and add other tests for various scenarios over time as bugs are squashed.

 Another option to avoid that is to run contract testing outside of the codebase.
 To avoid having to train a tool to know what the expected contract is, why not